 That’s why pregnancy multivitamin and mineral supplements like Elevit have been developed to help meet the increased nutritional needs throughout pre-conception, pregnancy and breastfeeding.

 Eating for fertility

-Despite this, a healthy and well-balanced eating plan for both you and your partner, can support your chances of conceiving and having a healthy pregnancy.
+A healthy and well-balanced eating plan for both you and your partner can support your chances of conceiving and having a healthy pregnancy.

 Fertility menu for her

 - Eat plenty of fibre-rich carbohydrates like fresh fruit, vegetables and whole grains.